abbas-taher/decision-tree-algorithm-example/README.md

 The code above is used to find the feature that can produce the highest information gain (across all its feature values) for the given set of labels.
 This means, that the choosen feature can split the data uniformly and produce the "purest" set of terminating nodes.

 Initially the function calculates the baseEntropy for all labels of the dataset (which will be used to compare information gain).
 Then for each feature it calculates the featEntropy (feature Entropy) by dividing the dataset into various subgroup.
 It then calculates the sum of all subgroup Entropies for all feature values.
-In information theory featEntropy is often referred to as the "information content of a message".
+In information theory, featEntropy is often referred to as the "information content of a message".
 In our case it is calculated using the following:

 &nbsp; &nbsp; &nbsp; featEntrop = - Px<sub>0</sub> * log<sub>2</sub> (Px<sub>0</sub>) - Px<sub>1</sub> * log<sub>2</sub> (Px<sub>1</sub>)

+### Choosing Root Node
 The code listing below shows the featEntropy for each label group when given the full 7 data records.
-The calculation and spliting shown below traces how the root node *non-surfacing* of the decision tree was choosen.
+The calculation and spliting show how the node *non-surfacing* is choosen as the top root node of the tree.

     Dataset: [[1, 1, 'yes'], [1, 1, 'yes'],
               [1, 0, 'no'], [0, 1, 'no'], [0, 1, 'no'],